The best cheese for baby led weaning & how to safely serve it

 It’s important to include foods with the right type of fiber and enough fluids in your baby’s diet to avoid issues with constipation and to promote healthy digestion.

-If you want to learn more, check out my detailed blog on everything you need to know about your baby’s poop!
+If you want to learn more, check out our detailed blog on everything you need to know about your baby’s poop!

 If your baby has an allergy or sensitivity to dairy products, you can offer them vegan cheese, if you wish.
 Doing so would be beneficial for flavor and texture exposure.

-Remember that sodium balance is important.
+Remember that sodium balance is important too!
 Your baby will get small amounts of sodium from other foods throughout the day, so keep your baby’s sodium balance in mind when offering cheese.

-Additionally, too much dairy in the diet can also increase the chance of your baby or toddler developing iron-deficiency anemia.
-Studies have shown that calcium can inhibit iron absorption (10).
-To learn more about the importance of iron, check out my blog, here
+Finally, too much dairy in the diet can also increase the chance of your baby or toddler developing iron-deficiency anemia.
+Studies have shown that calcium can inhibit iron absorption (16).

 Therefore, you can offer cheese daily, but if your baby or toddler consumes a lot of it in one sitting, and highly prefers it over other foods, you may want to consider offering it less frequently throughout the week.